spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-For lists and Numpy arrays, you will find more advanced options which include plotting or making a histogram using the data of the variable.
+For lists and Numpy arrays, more advanced options are available, including generating plots and histograms of their values appropriate to their type and dimensions.

 .. image:: images/variable_explorer/variable-explorer-histogram.png
    :align: center